-The Company does not have any Level 1, 2 or Level 3 financial assets or liabilities.
+The Company does not have any financial assets or liabilities measured at fair value on a recurring basis.

 Accounting Pronouncements Issued but Not Yet Adopted

 Revenue

 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (ASU 2014-09), which supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
 The core principle of ASU 2014-09 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled for those goods or services.
 ASU 2014-09 defines a five step process to achieve this core principle and, in doing so, more judgment and estimates may be required within the revenue recognition process than are required under existing U.S. GAAP.